freeCodeCamp/freeCodeCamp/guide/english/csharp/do-while-loop/index.md

 > Bye!
 ```
 ## Do while loop - Input check example
-As mentioned above `do while`  loop executes blocks of codes until the expressions condition is false.
+As mentioned above `do while`  loop executes blocks of codes until the expression condition is false.
 In this example we are going to ask the user to enter a Student mark and we will be checking if the mark entered is not an invalid mark if the mark is invalid we will prompt the user to re-enter the mark again until they enter a valid mark.
 In this example students can have only a mark between 0 and 100.

 ## Example
 ```